Configure admission rules to prefilter searches

 You can also use admission rules to set up time-bound access to searches for roles, users, apps and so on.
 For example, you can create a rule that filters out all ad hoc searches from a certain role during peak business days, but allows the same role to run searches on weekends.
 And you can create rules to limit the number concurrent ad hoc searches to retain search capacity for scheduled searches.

 Admission rules have no explicit ordering.
 All admission rules are evaluated when a search is dispatched.
 If a search meets the conditions of a rule, the rule takes effect before the search is executed.
 If a search is already running, and you create a new admission rule that applies to that search, the running search is not affected by the new rule.

 Admission rules are enabled by default for the

 sc_admin role.
-You can create a maximum of 100 admission rules per Splunk cloud deployment.
+You can create a maximum of 100 admission rules per Splunk Cloud Platform deployment.

 Create an admission rule using Splunk Web

 To create and edit admission rules, a user's role must have the